Gets the primary clipboard of the widget.

 created in this way around,

-you need to re-create it when the widget Pango::Context
+you need to re-create it when the widgets Pango::Context

 is replaced.
 This can be tracked by listening to changes